Ziggy Marley: 2012–present: Two more albums

 In 2013, Marley's song "I Love You Too" won him a Daytime Emmy Award in the Outstanding Original Song – Children's and Animation category, after it was used in the Cbeebies animation 3rd & Bird.
 Ziggy released the children's book, I Love You Too, based on the song and illustrated by Agnieszka Jatkowska.
 In April 2014, Ziggy Marley released his fifth solo studio album, entitled Fly Rasta.
 Fly Rasta won the Grammy for Best Reggae Album at the 57th Grammy Awards.
 Marley later announced his sixth solo album Ziggy Marley to be released spring 2016.

 In May 2018, Marley released his most recent studio album, Rebellion Rises, through Tuff Gong Worldwide.
 The album received rave reviews upon release.
 Cryptic Rock gave the album 5 out of 5 stars, stating "Politically and socially relevant, Rebellion Rises is a war of music, creating peace with a purpose.".
 Island Stage called the album "a 10-track masterpiece that continues his father's tradition of promoting emancipation from mental slavery through education, social activism, and healthy living."
 Reggaeville said the album "is not an angry record.
 It is not a bitter record.
 But, it is not a record of hope, either.
 The time of hoping for change is a notion Marley considers past due.
 This is a record of action, and for Ziggy Marley, the time for action is now."

+Ziggy Marley's studio album Brightside, is a therapeutic project focused on mental health, personal struggles, and his family legacy.
+Recorded in 432 Hz for healing purposes, the album includes "Many Mourn for Bob," the first song he has dedicated to his father, Bob Marley.